artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 # Data structures

 # form of the blog
-Things you need to know about the subject
+* Things you need to know about the subject
+* links to sources to each post
+* Topic type an index - each subtopic points to that index

 # How to work with people
 look for books described how to analise what people say